-When I asked my favorite cancer patient of all (my mom) how her food tolerance has been, she says it varies.
+When I asked by my favorite cancer patient of all (my mom) how her food tolerance has been, she says it varied.
 Bland foods are definitely safer, but one day she will be able to drink a fruit smoothie, and the next day that same smoothie will send her running to the bathroom with immediate diarrhea.
 (Isn’t she sweet for allowing me to share that with you?)

 What about no food at all?
 I know, I know, not exactly a popular idea.

 There is evidence that fasting before chemo may reduce its toxicity.
 Based on the research of gerontologist Valter Longo, Ph.D, director of the Longevity Institute and professor of gerontology and biological sciences at the USC Davis School of Gerontology, fasting causes normal cells to enter a hibernation state, while cancer cells do not.
 “The cancer cell tries to compensate for the lack of all these things missing in the blood after fasting,” Longo says.
 “It may be trying to replace them, but it can’t.”
 This makes the cancer cells more vulnerable to the following chemotherapy.